 You can, and should, see the rules for yourself.
 If every member took twenty minutes to familiarize themselves with the competition rules then there would be far less frustration on Competition Night.
-The rules are available to all members, and to the general public, on the club website under "Key Documents."
+The rules are available to all members, and to the general public, on the club website: ssccphotography.org.